Darlton

 BELOVED MOTHER OF MARY HOUSLEY

 The memorial window was dedicated by the Rt Rev K. G. Thompson, the Bishop of Sherwood, on 1 January 1967.
-According the report on the ceremony by the Retford Times the window was given by Mrs Mary Housley, wife of County Alderman S. Snowden Housley of Darlton Hall, in memory of her mother Mrs Annie Elizabeth Hunt.
+According to the report on the ceremony in the Retford Times the window was given by Mrs Mary Housley, wife of County Alderman S. Snowden Housley of Darlton Hall, in memory of her mother Mrs Annie Elizabeth Hunt.
 Mrs Housley's mother and father were Mayor and Mayoress of Retford in 1933-34.

 The east window of the north aisle shows a figure of St Nicholas holding a purse, with small girl and teddy bear below.